dingguanglei/jdit/README.md

 Although it is just an example, you still can build your own project easily by using jdit framework.
 Jdit framework can deal with
 * Data visualization. (learning curves, images in pilot process)
-* CPU, GPU or GPU.
+* CPU, GPU or GPUs.
 (Training your model on specify devices)
 * Intermediate data storage.
 (Saving training data into a csv file)
 * Model checkpoint automatically.
 * Flexible templates can be used to integrate and custom overrides.